DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.6.0.md

 - [ ] Optional portal not disappearing after room exit
 - [ ] Boost money amount?
 - [ ] Journal tables spawning with no entries
+- [ ] Pickups (like the stat upgrade pickup) need to auto-destroy on room exit
+- [ ] Boss rooms sometimes getting st uck

 # Update